camunda/camunda-docs/docs/self-managed/operational-guides/configure-flow-control/configure-flow-control.md

 throttling, and is given in seconds.
 Adjusting this value is useful to set the speed to which the processing rate can respond to changes.

-The current exporting rate is calculated by observing the number of records that we export during a period of time that's at least as long as the resolution window divided by the elapsed time.
+The exporting rate is the number of exported records per second, averaged out over the last 5 minutes.

 ## Using the Flow Control endpoint to configure the write rate limits